Infectious Disease · Respiratory Infections

 Clinical Manifestations

-Patients present with the abrupt onset of fever, headache, and severe myalgias.
-Respiratory symptoms like non-productive cough and sore throat follow.
-Red flags include dyspnea, hypoxia, or altered mental status, suggesting primary viral pneumonia or secondary bacterial superinfection.
+Presentation is characterized by the abrupt onset of fever, headache, and severe myalgias.
+Unlike the common cold, systemic symptoms are more prominent than nasal congestion.
+Red flags include dyspnea, hypoxia, or altered mental status, suggesting primary viral pneumonia or secondary bacterial infection.

 Diagnosis

-RT-PCR is the preferred diagnostic test due to superior sensitivity compared to rapid antigen tests.
-Rapid influenza diagnostic tests (RIDTs) have high specificity but are prone to false negatives.
-Testing is generally reserved for hospitalized patients or those at high risk for complications.
+The RT-PCR assay is the gold standard due to superior sensitivity and specificity.
+Rapid influenza diagnostic tests (RIDTs) are useful for quick screening but carry a high rate of false negatives.
+Testing is generally reserved for patients requiring hospitalization or those at high risk for complications.

 Treatment